sakaki91/Sakaki-AC-Linux-Guide/README.md

 - [Online](#online)
 - [Configuration Used](doc)
 - [Collaborators](doc/thanks-to-collaborators.md)

+> [!NOTE]
+> It is common for the game or Content Manager to produce some errors when installing dependencies or when trying to open them, but know that this is part of it, and does not prevent the game from running!

 > [!IMPORTANT]
 > The guide is only stable for Arch Linux and derivatives and Linux Mint (Tested on 20/06/2025), I am currently exploring LMDE and it is working but it is still experimental, I will look for stability and then I will try to adapt it to Fedora with wine-staging